SEARCH

 6Protect Newly Planted Bulbs

-After I first planted mine, I had squirrels lining up to dig them up.
+After I first planted mine, I had squirrels waiting to dig them up.
 I used screens made from hardware cloth—look for lead-free or stainless steel (that keep them out of my raised veggie beds) directly on the ground to prevent digging.
 The winter snow soon covered them up—when we did manage to have some!

 7Let Foliage Die Off Naturally